How To Use PS2EXE To Convert PowerShell Scripts Into EXE Files

 Install-Module ps2exe

 The main reason I wanted to show you this GitHub page is simply because if you scroll down, you can see the full syntax.
 Now admittedly, the full syntax is quite a bit to take in, but you don't have to use all these parameters.
-PS2EXE is actually really easy to use.
+PS2EXE is easy to use.

 How PS2EXE Works